 The three options in the Emphasis list control the types of plots and reports that you see as part of the initial report for the Standard Least Squares personality (Emphasis Options).
-JMP chooses a default emphasis based on the number of rows in the data table and the number of effects entered in the Construct Model Effects list.
+JMP chooses a default emphasis based on the number of rows in the data table, the number of effects entered in the Construct Model Effects list, and the attributes applied to effects.
 You can change this choice of emphasis based on your needs.
 For details about how JMP chooses the emphasis, see .

 After the initial report opens, you can add other reports and plots from the platform’s red triangle menu.

 Shows leverage and residual plots, as well as reports with details about the model fit.
 This option is useful when your main focus is model fitting.